Actively Recruiting

 • Contraindication to bariatric surgery

-• Life expectancy less than 2 years due to non-cardiovascular causes
+• Life expectancy under 2 years from non-cardiovascular causes

 • Inability to provide informed consent